BritBox: Establishment of joint venture

 On 21 August 2020, ITV and BBC Studios announced they're set to invest more than A$35 million (€21.2m) into BritBox Australia, which is scheduled to launch in late 2020.
 BBC Studios and ITV will both invest A$17.7m ($12.7m) into the new SVoD platform over the next three years.
 ITV has since confirmed to the London Stock Exchange that BritBox Australia is on track to launch on time despite the COVID-19 pandemic, following the confirmation of investment from the UK broadcaster's subsidiary "ITV SVOD Australia Pty Ltd" into the BritBox Australia Partnership (branded as "BritBox Australia") over a period of three years.

-In late September 2020, ITV group director, SVOD, Reemah Sakaan addressed the plans to ramp up the service's international presence, she said that BritBox would primarily target markets that consume large amounts of English-language entertainment including large ones such as India, as well as "passion"-driven markets such as the Nordic countries.
-She said that the Joint venture would look at different structures depending on the specific opportunity, with some potentially taking a B2B2C (Business-to-Business-to-Consumer) form rather than a direct D2C (Direct to Consumer) approach, i.e. BritBox partnering with a local distributor or service provider.
+In late September 2020, ITV group director, SVOD, Reemah Sakaan addressed the plans to ramp up the service's international presence.
+She said that BritBox would primarily target markets that consume large amounts of English-language entertainment including large ones such as India, as well as "passion"-driven markets such as the Nordic countries.
+She said that the joint venture would look at different structures depending on the specific opportunity, with some potentially taking a B2B2C (Business-to-Business-to-Consumer) form rather than a direct D2C (Direct to Consumer) approach, i.e. BritBox partnering with a local distributor or service provider.
 She added that BritBox is "focused on moving as fast as we can" into international markets.

 The service launched in Australia on 23 November 2020, which ITV states is recognised globally as "Doctor Who Day".

 On 16 February 2021, BBC Studios and ITV announced that BritBox is to launch in South Africa in the second half of 2021.
 Like most services outside the United Kingdom, the South African service will be a 50/50 joint venture between BBC Studios and ITV.

 On 8 March 2021, it was announced that BritBox UK would join Amazon Video Channels in spring 2021 for UK Amazon Prime subscribers, and on 9 March it was announced that the UK service had surpassed 500,000 subscribers.

 The launch date for the South African platform was announced on 27 July 2021, and it launched on 6 August 2021.

-On 14 December 2021, BritBox International announced a distribution partnership with C More (TV 2 would be the distributor in Norway), bringing the service to C More and TV 2 Play subscribers in the Nordic countries of Sweden, Finland, Denmark, and Norway from early 2022.
-Standalone sign up to BritBox directly is available through BritBox's website in these countries.
+On 14 December 2021, BritBox International announced a distribution partnership with C More (TV 2 would be the distributor in Norway), bringing the service to C More and TV 2 Play subscribers in the Nordic countries of Denmark, Finland, Norway, and Sweden from early 2022.
+Standalone sign-up to BritBox directly is available through BritBox's website in these countries.
 The service launched on 28 April 2022.